 Nuclear magnetic resonance (NMR) spectroscopy has several important advantages for quantitative measurements of amount of substance: authentic material is not required for calibration, sample conditions are mild and nondestructive, a wide molecular mass range is accessible, and low uncertainties are readily achieved.
 Despite these advantages, the use of quantitative NMR (qNMR) has been largely limited to one-dimensional 1H NMR on liquid samples.
 Part of the reason for such narrow use of qNMR is that high-quality standards are lacking.
 It is worth noting that, even for liquid-phase 1H NMR, commercial qNMR standards have only appeared in the last few years.
-We seek proposals related to the development of standard methods or standard reference materials for qNMR.
-Particular emphasis is placed on nuclei other than 1H (such as 19F, 31P, and 15N).
-We also seek proposals related to the development or assessment of methods used for the analysis of gas-phase mixtures such as natural gas or refrigerant blends.
-We are also interested in the quantification of multidimensional spectra.
+We seek proposals related to the development of high-accuracy methods or standard reference materials for the analysis of gas-phase mixtures.
+Mixtures of interest include natural gas, refrigerant mixtures (e.g., R-410a), and vapor samples that are important to forensic science (e.g., fuel vapors associated with arson).
+We are also interested in using NMR to study gas separations and vapor-liquid equilibria for commercially important gas-phase mixtures.
+Proposals are welcome to consider a variety of nuclei (such as 1H, 19F, 13C, and 31P) or the use of multidimensional spectra.
 A 600 MHz NMR with a variety of probes will be at the disposal of the researcher, along with a variety of other analytical methods.

 Suarez C: Gas-Phase NMR Spectroscopy.
 The Chemical Educator 3: 1-18, 1998